BYRIO/krita-webdoc-zh/contributors_manual/krita_manual_readme.rst

 Unlike Mediawiki, sphinx works more like how we create code.

 First things first, you would want to talk to us!
-For this you can either go to the IRC on krita.org, or, more importantly, make an account at identity.kde.org.
+For this you can either go to the `IRC on krita.org (#krita on freenode.org) <https://krita.org/en/irc/>`_, or, more importantly, make an account at `identity.kde.org <https://identity.kde.org/>`_.
 The account you make at identity can be used to both access the forum as well as the phabricator, where we organise Krita development.

-If you have no idea where to begin, make a kde identity account and make a post on the forum.
+If you have no idea where to begin, make a kde identity account and make a post on `the forum <https://forum.kde.org/viewforum.php?f=136>`_.

 Sphinx works by writing simple text files with reStructuredText mark up, and then it takes those text files and turns them into the manual.
-We keep track of changes in the manual by putting them into a file management system not unsimilar to git.
+We keep track of changes in the manual by putting them into a version control system called :program:`Git`.

 Making changes
 ~~~~~~~~~~~~~~

-Because we use git, there's only a few people who can put things into the git, so if you want to make changes you will need to put it up for review.
+Because we use Git, there's only a few people who can put things into the git, so if you want to make changes you will need to put it up for review.

-If you are not familiar with git
+If you are not familiar with Git
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Get the source text.

     Save a copy of the text as it existed originally.

 2. Modify it.
 3. Tools to check whether your modifications work.

+    You can use the `Online Sphinx Editor <https://livesphinx.herokuapp.com/>`_ to check if your changes don't break

 4. Bundle up the items into a zip.

-    Put all the files you changed into a zip file, also add in the original files.
+    Put all the files you changed into a zip file.
 This also includes the images if you're changing them.
     Try to keep the filenames the same, that's easier for us to copy over.
 5. Upload the zip on phabricator.

     1. First, go to phabricator.kde.org and log in with you identity account.
-    2. Go to the manual project board and there create a new task.
+    2. Go to the `manual project board <https://phabricator.kde.org/project/view/135/>`_ and there create a new task.
     3. Explain what you did and use drag and drop to move the zip file to the input textbox.
 That should upload it.
 We will also need the email address you associate with your kde identity account.
     4. Then, if the changes are accepted, someone with commit access will unpack those files into the manual folder and push the differences using the mail address.

-If you are familiar with git
+If you are familiar with Git
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. get the source.